Questions We Ask

 Current Lab Members

-Our laboratory is opening in 2025.
+Our laboratory opened in May 2025, and we have already had four personnel working this summer.
 We are actively recruiting graduate students at the Master's and Doctoral level, as well as postdoctoral fellows.
+We will have at least two undergraduate students and one Master's student in September 2025.
+Their profiles will be uploaded soon.

 If interested in joining the lab, please send Dr. Wenzel an e-mail using the contact form here.